uktrade/dit-helpdesk/readme.md

 ```

 Open a second terminal and run the following command to activate a shell into the docker instance
-for the trade helpdesk app with the command
+for the trade helpdesk app with the command.

 ```
 docker exec -it dit_helpdesk_helpdesk_1 /bin/bash
 ```
+NB: if `dit_helpdesk_helpdesk_1` is not found run `docker ps` in your host terminal to get a list of the docker images
+and their correct names

 refer to "Running, then shelling in" section below

 In the docker shell Run the following collect static files and migrate the database schema and